AlloyCI/alloy_ci/doc/README.md

 $ heroku run -a <app_name> "MIX_ENV=heroku mix ecto.migrate"
 ```

+### Limitations

+For the time being, you will not be able to use the artifact upload feature with Heroku,
+given that it does not provide permanent disk access.
+S3 support for artifact files is
+planned for the feature, certainly before 1.0 is released.

 ## Manual Installation

 The reason why we recommend Docker as the preferred installation method is because